-- 1 Select Class Report from the New menu. - 2 Select the desired class ("Marketing Requirements" in this example). - 3 Specify a query name. - 4 Select the Script radio button. - 5 Select the Attribute Constraints tab. - 6 Click on the arrow for the Rqmt ID field and select Enter at runtime. - 7 In the main window, select Requirement from the New menu. - 8 Select a class with an HTML enabled attribute and click into such an attribute. - 9 Enter the text you want to use with the query prompt.
+- Select Class Report from the New menu. - 2 Select the desired class ("Marketing Requirements" in this example). - 3 Specify a query name. - 4 Select the Script radio button. - 5 Select the Attribute Constraints tab. - 6 Click on the arrow for the Rqmt ID field and select Enter at runtime. - 7 In the main window, select Requirement from the New menu. - 8 Select a class with an HTML enabled attribute and click into such an attribute. - 9 Enter the text you want to use with the query prompt.

-10 Press the HTML button to get the raw HTML code.
+10 From the Tools menu, select Source code to get the raw HTML code.
 Select all then copy this text/html.